spierala/blog-posts/mini-rx-comparison.md

 See the Akita combineQueries source [here](https://github.com/datorama/akita/blob/master/libs/akita/src/lib/combineQueries.ts).

 ### 6. Memoized Selectors
 Memoized selectors can help to improve performance by reducing the number of computations of selected state.
-The most common selectors API (`createSelector`) is great for Composition: Build selectors by combining existing selectors.
+The selectors API (`createSelector`) is also great for Composition: Build selectors by combining existing selectors.

 Examples for memoized selectors:
 - [NgRx Store selectors](https://ngrx.io/guide/store/selectors)